-Ukraine’s Zelensky sacks security chief and prosecutor over ‘treason’ allegations
+Ukraine’s Zelensky sacks security chief and prosecutor in ‘treason’ purge

 Related: Ukrainians take part in anti-war protest in central London

-Volodymyr Zelensky has sacked the head of the country's security service and state prosecutor, citing hundreds of cases of alleged treason and collaboration with Russia, in the biggest shake-up since the Russian invasion started.
+Volodymyr Zelensky has sacked the head of the country's security service and state prosecutor, citing hundreds of cases of alleged treason and collaboration with Russia, in the biggest shake-up since the war with its neighbour started.

-The Ukrainian president announced he was firing prosecutor general Iryna Venediktova and domestic security service chief Ivan Bakanov.
+The Ukrainian president announced he was firing prosecutor general Iryna Venediktova and domestic security service chief, and childhood friend, Ivan Bakanov.

 Both high-ranking officials were playing crucial roles in the Ukrainian response to Russia’s attack.
 Ms Venediktova was leading the efforts to prosecute Russian war crimes while Mr Bakanov, appointed by Mr Zelensky, was running the country’s secret services operations.

-He said more than 60 officials from the Security Service of Ukraine or the SBU and the prosecutor’s office were working against Ukraine in Russian-occupied territories, and 651 treason and collaboration cases had been opened against law enforcement officials.
+The president said more than 60 officials from the Security Service of Ukraine or the SBU and the prosecutor’s office were working against Ukraine in Russian-occupied territories, and 651 treason and collaboration cases had been opened against law enforcement officials.

 “Such an array of crimes against the foundations of the national security of the state... pose very serious questions to the relevant leaders,” Mr Zelensky said.
 “Each of these questions will receive a proper answer.”